 - 8GM RAM/64GB storage

-The HP x360 Chromebook compares to the Samsung Pro and Plus
+The HP x360 vs. the Samsung Pro and Plus

 Considering that the price point for this will be much lower than the Samsung Plus and Pro, opting for the upgraded model makes sense.
 Your specs will be on par with the Pro, which is considered one of the best and top-of-the-line Chromebooks you can buy.
 For a relatively unpopular laptop marketed to students, you can get some serious horsepower from your laptop by upgrading to the more powerful model.
 You’ll get a large portion of the Samsung Pro’s performance for a cheaper price.
 That’s getting some bang for your buck.